mnot/I-D/rfc5988bis/draft.md

 This specification does not place restrictions on the cardinality of links; there can be multiple links to and from a particular target, and multiple links of the same or different types between a given context and target.
-Likewise, the relative ordering of links in any particular serialisation, or between serialisations (e.g., the Link header and in-content links) is not specified or significant in this specification; applications that wish to consider ordering significant can do so.
+Likewise, the relative ordering of links in any particular serialisation, or between serialisations (e.g., the Link header field and in-content links) is not specified or significant in this specification; applications that wish to consider ordering significant can do so.

 Target attributes are a set of key/value pairs that describe the link or its target; for example, a media type hint.
-This specification does not attempt to coordinate their names or use, but does provide common target attributes for use in the Link HTTP header.
+This specification does not attempt to coordinate their names or use, but does provide common target attributes for use in the Link HTTP header field.

 Links are conveyed in *link serialisations*; they are the "bytes on the wire", and can occur in various forms.
 This specification does not define a general syntax for links, nor does